patricktargun/Mandrill_Node.js/README.md

 app.get('/mandrill', mandrillCtrl.sendEmail);
 ```

-Open Postman.
-Type in http://localhost:8080/mandrill and select GET from the dropdown...
+Go to the terminal - cd into your directory - type $ node server.js - open Postman and type in http://localhost:8080/mandrill and select GET from the dropdown - press the send button...

 **BOOM!** Now as long as your weren't a dumbosaurus with syntax errors, you should see and email in your box.
 Not there you say?
 Well check your spam folder.
 Voila!